JetBrains/kotlin/native/litmuskt/guide.md

 ## Basics

-* Only `:litmuskt:core` and `:litmuskt:testsuite` parts are currently relevant.
+* Only `litmuskt-core` and `litmuskt-testsuite` parts are currently relevant.
 Things like JCStress interop and a CLI are currently omitted from this integration.
 * The integration is encapsulated into `:litmuskt:repo-tests` subproject.
+Some necessary _native_ utils are located in `:litmuskt-repo-utils` subproject.
 * To run a test, do the following:
-    * Write the test in `:testsuite` as per normal LitmusKt guide
+    * Write the test in `:repo-utils` as per normal LitmusKt guide.
+See [here](repo-utils/src/nativeMain/kotlin/org/jetbrains/litmuskt/extratests/RepoTest.kt) for a sample test
-    * Add a wrapper for it into `:repo-tests/testData/standalone` using existing wrappers as reference
+    * Add a wrapper for it into [:repo-tests](repo-tests/testData/standalone) using existing wrappers as reference
+      * Note that nothing is stopping you from writing a new test directly into `testData`.
+However, it is more practical to write it inside a normal Gradle subproject, rather than quasi-Kotlin files
     * Run `./gradlew :native:native.tests:generateTests`
     * Then run `./gradlew :litmuskt:repo-tests:nativeTest`